maxxrichard/xray-diagnosis-CNN/README.md

-# Classification of chest X-Rays for diagnosis by using convolution network.
+# Identifying diseases in chest X-rays using convolutional neural networks